All you need to know about the Romanian mountains

 2. Wallachia (South of the Carpathians until the Danube)

-3. and Moldova (from the Eastern Carpathians until Prut river).
+3. and Moldova (from the Eastern Carpathians until the Prut River).

 One of our guides and two happy hikers on the highest peak in Romania